larntz/VM-Migration-Tool/README.md

 ### VMware.PowerCLI Installation

-Install using this _exact_ command or you will have to manually fix the reference for __MToolVapiClient__.
+Install using this _exact_ command or you will have to manually fix the Vmware.Vim reference for __MToolVapiClient__.
 Can be run from PowerShell Core or Windows PowerShell.

 `Install-Module VMware.PowerCLI -RequiredVersion 11.3.0.13990089 -Scope CurrentUser -Force`